Questionable Reasoning: Poor Sourcing, State Propaganda

 Al Arabiya is owned by the Saudi broadcaster Middle East Broadcasting Center (MBC), which also owns satellite TV channels.
 According to Reuters, in 2018, Crown Prince Mohammed bin Salman launched a corruption operation and acquired 60% of founder Waleed al-Ibrahim’s shares of the Middle East Broadcasting Center (MBC).
 Al Ibrahim retained 40% of his shares and his capacity as chairman.
-The Financial Times reports that this crackdown “hints that Prince Mohammed is tightening the government’s grip on the media”.
+The Financial Times reports that this crackdown “hints that Prince Mohammed is tightening the government’s grip on the media.”

 Analysis / Bias

-In review, Al Arabiya publishes articles with strong emotionally loaded language such as “Troublemaker vs. Superpower: Iran’s absurd claim of power equivalence with US.”
+In review, Al Arabiya publishes articles with strong, emotionally loaded language such as “Troublemaker vs. Superpower: Iran’s absurd claim of power equivalence with US.”
 Al Arabia reports selectively when the issue doesn’t resonate with the King.
-For example, when reporting on Trump’s statement regarding the murder of Jamal Khashoggi, they published only the part of the speech where it doesn’t offend Saudi Crown Prince Mohammed bin Salman.
+For example, when reporting on Trump’s statement regarding the murder of Jamal Khashoggi, they published only the part of the speech where it didn’t offend Saudi Crown Prince Mohammed bin Salman.
 On issues such as women’s rights, Al Arabiya reports with a pro-reform stance “How Saudi Arabia has increased female employment, and why the country benefits.”

 When it comes to sourcing, Al Arabiya often hyperlinks to itself and republishes news from Reuters.
 Al Arabiya also utilizes credible sources such as weforum.org, and uchicago.edu.
-When covering world news, pertaining to the USA, they cover the Trump administration with a positive tone “Ivanka Trump praises progress made by Saudi Arabia in gender equality”.
-In general, the news that is presented is factual, however, it is heavily censored by the government to not portray Saudi Arabia and especially the Crown Prince in a negative light.
-Therefore, we rate them a very strong propaganda source.
+When covering world news pertaining to the USA, they cover the Trump administration with a positive tone “Ivanka Trump praises progress made by Saudi Arabia in gender equality”.
+In general, the news that is presented is factual; however, it is heavily censored by the government to not portray Saudi Arabia and especially the Crown Prince in a negative light.
+Therefore, we rate them as a very strong propaganda source.

 Failed Fact Checks